express-bem/express-bem/README.md

 });
 ```

 You should know that you should set by self default engine if you don't use `.bindTo` method.
+Default engine is the first declared engine.

 Like that: